How do you write a new year’s resolution? What makes the right new year’s resolution?

 New Year’s Resolution Printable

-Ready to write your new year’s resolution for 2020?
-Get your free 6-page New Year’s Resolution workbook, with action words, less and more of life reflection and power words pages.
+Ready to write your new year’s resolution for 2024?
+Get your free 6-page New Year’s Resolution workbook, with action words, less and more life reflection, and power words pages.

 There you have it!
 Seven ways to write a new year’s resolution you not only care about but can actually keep.

-How do you write a New Year’s Resolutions?
+How do you write a New Year’s Resolution?